Please note, myDNA does not currently test for food intolerances, however we believe this information is general useful advice.

 My preference is option 2 or 3 as you need to follow some form of a FODMAP restrictive diet anyway for a breath test, so it just saves you some money.
 It also covers all FODMAPs, whereas the breath test can only cover some of the FODMAPs.

 A food and symptom diary is simple to do at home.
 You write what you eat through the day and you record any symptoms such as bloating, gas, cramping and bowel motions all with the time of the day they occur.
-Ideally it is done for a week so that a dietitian can look over a better representation of what you eat normally.
+Ideally it is done for a week so that a dietitian can review a better representation of what you normally eat.
 From this we can identify which FODMAPs, if any, you are intolerant to.
 The other method is to follow a strict FODMAP diet for between 2-8 weeks once symptom free, the length depends on your dietitian as many have varying opinions.

 The outcome is knowledge of what you are intolerant to, a clear direction of what foods you can eat instead and a much more enjoyable and symptom free life.
 It doesn’t matter how old you are, as Margaret can attest to, you can still help improve your quality of life by better discussing your gut health and taking action.